In2ItChicago/In2ItChicago/readme.md

 to your `~/.bash_profile`.

 ### Running Docker
 If you are using Linux, all of the subsequent Docker commands in this guide must be run with `sudo`.
-If you would like to be able to use Docker without sudo, look through the answers [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)
+If you would like to be able to use Docker without `sudo`, look through the answers [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)

 Verify that Docker installed correctly with: `docker run hello-world`.
 You should see, "Hello from Docker!"